testframeworks/swym/README.md

 ### After setting up IDE & Java on your machine

-- Download and unzip it
+- Download and unzip it from https://github.com/testframeworks/swym
 - Open IDE
 - Import projects pop up will open, select maven
 - Browse the project from your local machine.